Exact critical-temperature bounds for two-dimensional Ising models: Kac--Ward matrices for selected lattices

-\emph{Matrix $W(\vec{k})$.} The Brickwork lattice is topologically equivalent to the Honeycomb lattice.
-It has $N_{\rm u}=2$ sites in the unit cell and coordination number $q=2$.
-We label the unit cell sites $a\in\{1,2\}$ and edges $\mu\in\{1,2,3\}$ according to the following schematic: \\ Our labeling leads to identical expressions for $B_{1,2}(\vec{k})$ and $E_{1;2}=E_{2;1}=\mathbb{1}_3$ as for the Honeycomb lattice.
-However, for the angles we now have
+The Kagome lattice has coordination number $q=4$ and $N_{\rm u}=3$ sites in the unit cell.
+We label the sites in the unit cell by $a\in\{1,2,3\}$ and the directed edges at each site by $\mu\in\{1,\dots,4\}$ according to the following schematic: \\ We have